Frequently Asked Questions

 - You should contact your local Adult Education Guidance Initiative based in the ETB if you are thinking of doing your Leaving Certificate.
 To find contacts for your local Adult Guidance Initiative or ETB visit OneStepUp.ie. or contact our Freephone Helpline on 1800 303 669.

 Where do I find a course to improve my English Language skills?

 What is an apprenticeship and how do I apply for an apprenticeship?

-- An apprenticeship is the recognised way in which people are trained to become craftspeople in Ireland.
-Apprenticeships are workplace and classroom training programmes for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.
-On successful completion of an apprenticeship, a FETAC Advanced Certificate is awarded which is recognised internationally as the requirement for craftsperson status.
+- Apprenticeships are workplace and classroom training programmes for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.

-- For more information on apprenticeships or a list of apprenticeships available please visit http://www.fas.ie/en/Training/Apprenticeships/default.htm
+- For more information on apprenticeships please visit www.apprenticeship.ie

-- To apply for an apprenticeship contact your local Services to Business Office http://www.fas.ie/en/Contact+Us/FAQs.htm#q10
+- To apply for an apprenticeship contact the apprenticeship section of your local ETB here

 I want to return to education.
 Where do I find out about the courses that are available?